A coproduct structure on the formal affine Demazure algebra

-where the product structure on ${\tt \cl}$ and ${\tt \Psi}$ is induced by the coproduct structure on the (nil-)Hecke ring.
-Indeed, they showed that all Hecke-type (Demazure, BGG) operators on $S(\cl)$ and $\Z[\cl]$ actually sit in a bigger but simpler ring in the so called twisted group algebra $\QW$ and, hence, they defined the respective coproduct to be the restriction of a natural one given on $\QW$.
+They showed that all Hecke-type (Demazure, BGG) operators on $S(\cl)$ and $\Z[\cl]$ actually sit in a bigger but simpler ring in the so called twisted group algebra $\QW$ and, hence, they defined the respective coproduct to be the restriction of a natural one given on $\QW$.

-One goal of the present paper is to generalize their construction of the duals ${\tt \cl}$ and ${\tt \Psi}$ and of the coproduct for arbitrary one-dimensional commutative formal group law $F$ (e.g. additive for ${\tt \cl}$, multiplicative for ${\tt \Psi}$, or universal) over a coefficient ring $R$.
-Namely, we define the coproduct on the formal affine Demazure algebra $\DcF$, already introduced in \cite{HMSZ} as a generalization of the nil-Hecke ring, by restricting the natural coproduct given on a larger formal twisted group algebra.
+One goal of the present paper is to generalize the Kostant-Kumar construction of the duals ${\tt \cl}$ and ${\tt \Psi}$ and of the coproduct for an arbitrary one-dimensional commutative formal group law $F$ over a coefficient ring $R$ (the additive formal group law corresponds to ${\tt \cl}$ and the multiplicative one to ${\tt \Psi}$).
+We achieve this by replacing ${\tt \cl}$ and ${\tt \Psi}$ by the dual of the formal affine Demazure algebra $\DcF^\star$, already introduced in \cite{HMSZ} as a generalization of the nil-Hecke ring, and by defining the coproduct on $\DcF$ via the natural coproduct given on the $F$-version of $\QW$.

-As an application we provide a complete description of the algebra $\DcF$ in terms of generators and relations, hence, generalizing \cite[Thm.~5.14]{HMSZ}.
-Moreover, we show (see Theorem~\ref{mainthmdual_theo}) that after inverting the torsion index $\tor$ of $G$ or, more generally, under the assumption that the characteristic map is surjective, there is an isomorphism
+As an application we provide a complete description of the algebra $\DcF$ in terms of generators and relations (see Theorem~\ref{presentationDF_theo}), hence, generalizing \cite[Thm.~6.14]{HMSZ} and, in particular, we show (see Theorem~\ref{mainthmdual_theo}):

+{\bf Theorem.} If the torsion index $\tor$ of the root datum of $G$ is invertible and $2$ is not a zero divisor in $R$, then there is an isomorphism of $R$-algebras